petergridge/CustomWidgets/README.md

 # CustomWidgets
 Home Assistant Appdaemon HADashboard custom widgets

+I am not sure that I have applied styles correctly or at all to these so if there are issues and you can help with please let me know.

 # Google Map Widget
 Presents tracked devices and zones in a google map.